Grand Teton Night Photography Workshop with the Milky Way and Moonlight

 “I love to wander and explore!
 I’m looking forward to sharing my passion for the night sky, wilderness and wildlife while helping people understand that you don’t have to fear the wild side of our planet!”

-To provide you with the best learning experience possible, we limit our group size and NEVER BRING OUR OWN CAMERAS to a workshop.
+To provide you with the best learning environment possible, we limit our group size and NEVER BRING OUR OWN CAMERAS to a workshop.

 Night Photography Topics and Included Materials